-A vaccine known as "HIV Vaccine Conserv" for the first time, produced significant response in prolonged viral control in a large minority of recipients, since they were taken out of antiretroviral therapy (ART).
-To date, a participant was out of antiretroviral therapy for seven months without having to resume.
-Introducing theConference on Retroviruses and Opportunistic Infections (CROI 2017)Beatriz Mothe said that viral control in subjects of this vaccine, occurred more frequently than spontaneous control of HIV observed in previous studies of treatment interruption.
+A vaccine known as the "HIV Vaccine" vaccine, for the first time, produced significant response in prolonged viral control in a large minority of recipients, once they were withdrawn from antiretroviral therapy (ART).
+So far one participant has been out of ART for seven months without having to resume.
+Introducing Conference on Retroviruses and Opportunistic Infections (CROI 2017), Beatriz Mothe said that, viral control in subjects of this vaccine, occurred more frequently than spontaneous control of HIV, observed in previous studies of discontinuation of treatment.

-For a more complete explanation than HIV Conserv vaccines are and how they workSee the report (in English and in another tab).
-In brief explanation, they contain selected antigens (immune-stimulating protein sequences or genes) of HIV that are highly conserved, hence the name.
-"Highly conserved" means that they are parts of the HIV virus can change less frequently, and that vary little in many variants of HIV.
+For a fuller explanation of what HIV Conserves Vaccines are and how they work See this report (in English and on another tab).
+In brief explanation, they contained selected antigens (immune-stimulating sequences of proteins or genes) from HIV that are highly conserved, hence the name.
+"Highly conserved" means that they are the parts of HIV that the virus can change less often, and that vary little in the many variants of HIV.

-For the second study, researchers worked with the same cast with 15 participants, giving them two more doses of the vaccine "HIV Conserv"Weeks 0 and 9.
-In addition, in the weeks 3, 4 and 5 three infusions were applied the "latency Inverter" Romidepsin, which is a stimulant drug of the immune system, which has been appliedin healing studies called "kick and kill' cure HIV infection experiments of cure.
+For the second study the researchers worked with the same cast with the 15 participants, giving them two more doses of the vaccine "HIV Conserv"In 0 and 9 weeks.
+In addition, in the weeks 3, 4 and 5, three infusions of the "Latency Inverter" romidepsin, which is an immune system stimulant drug, have been applied in the so-called 'kick and kill' cure studies of HIV infection in experiments of cure.

 The romidepsina, also known as Istodax is an anticancer agent used in cutaneous T-cell lymphoma (CTCL) and other peripheral T cell lymphomas (PTCLs).
 Romidepsin is a natural product obtained from the bacterium Chromobacterium violaceum, and works by blocking enzymes known as histone deacetylases, thereby inducing apoptosis.
 It is sometimes referred to as depsipeptide after the class of molecules to which it belongs.
 Romidepsin is marked and owned by Gloucester Pharmaceuticals, now a part of Celgene.